semanticClimate/p/en/events/forum_IRAF.md

 - **Policy Synergy:** It can serve as a nodal body to coordinate between ministries (Education, Science & Tech, AI governance) and funding agencies to harmonize reforms

+### The IRAF Principles
+🇮🇳 For Responsible and Inclusive Research Assessment in India

+🔹**1.
+Value Diverse Research Contributions**
+We recognize that research excellence takes many forms.
+IRAF supports the evaluation of a broad spectrum of outputs beyond traditional journal articles—including datasets, software, community engagement, policy contributions, interdisciplinary work, and public communication.

+🔹 **2.
+Promote Equity, Inclusion, and Diversity** Assessment systems must reflect India’s social, linguistic, institutional, and regional diversity.
+We advocate for evaluation frameworks that are fair to early-career researchers, underrepresented communities, and non-elite institutions.

+🔹 **3.
+Advance Open Science and FAIR Data**
+Openness is a foundation of integrity and collaboration.
+IRAF promotes open access, open data, and the adoption of FAIR (Findable, Accessible, Interoperable, Reusable) principles across research disciplines.

+🔹 **4.
+Enable Ethical Use of AI and Digital Tools**
+As AI becomes integral to research, IRAF supports responsible integration that ensures transparency, explainability, and human oversight.
+We commit to developing ethical guardrails for AI-enabled research and its evaluation.

+🔹 **5.
+Respect Local Contexts and Epistemologies** India’s pluralistic research landscape includes Indigenous knowledge systems, local languages, and region-specific priorities.
+IRAF upholds respect for contextual knowledge and diverse ways of knowing.

+🔹 **6.
+Foster Transparency and Accountability**
+Research assessment processes should be transparent, participatory, and auditable.
+IRAF calls for clearly defined criteria, accessible methodologies, and continuous feedback mechanisms in evaluation practices.

+🔹 **7.
+Support Capacity Building and Co-learning** IRAF commits to building a culture of learning among all stakeholders—researchers, reviewers, institutions, and funders—through workshops, training, and tools that promote responsible metrics and AI literacy.

+🔹 **8.
+Encourage Mission-Oriented and Collaborative Research** We encourage systems that reward research aligned with national priorities (e.g., climate, health, education), and that support team science, transdisciplinary collaborations, and long-term social impact.

+🔹 **9.
+Commit to Continuous Improvement**
+IRAF believes research assessment is not static.
+We advocate for iterative, evidence-based reforms that evolve with scientific practices, societal needs, and technological change.

 ### Current Members of the Forum

 <table>